-DAY 2: Understanding differences: this part provides an overview of different types of special needs including physical, developmental, emotional/behavioural, and sensory impaired.
-The emphasis will be on introducing the consequences for teaching and learning and making effective contact with students with special needs.
+We then continue with understanding differences: this part provides an overview of different types of special needs, including physical, developmental, emotional/behavioural, and sensory impairments.
+The emphasis is on introducing the consequences for teaching and learning and the students strengths and weaknesses, as well as on how to make an effective contact with them.

 Half day excursion.

-DAY 6: To be able to help the special need students and their schoolmates in creating an inclusive school environment, tolerating and appreciating differences, each other’s personal space, and promoting positive behaviour, teachers (and parents) need sufficient self-care, supervision, and supportive peer and home environment.
-Teachers’ professional and personal growth, the availability of support for it, and the motivation for it, might be the most important factor in dealing with these challenges in classrooms.
-In working with parents, their perceived competence, their attitudes to school, family relationships, and past experiences regarding difficulties and getting help, are all important to consider, as well as how the responsibilities and guilt are being distributed.
+To be able to help the special need students and their schoolmates in creating an inclusive school environment, tolerating and appreciating differences and each other’s personal space and promoting positive behaviour, teachers (and parents) need sufficient self-care, supervision, supportive peer and home environment.
+Teachers’ professional and personal growth, the availability of support and motivation for it might be the most important factor in dealing with these challenges in the classrooms.
+In working with parents, their perceived competence, their attitudes towards school, family relationships, and past experiences regarding difficulties and getting help, are all important to consider, as well as how the responsibilities and guilt are being distributed.